chapel-lang/chapel/doc/rst/developer/bestPractices/TestSystem.rst

      CHPL_COMM != none

 This is useful when the conditions required to skip a test can be easily determined from the environment.
-A condition of ``>=`` indicates that the test should be skipped when the environment variable on the left does not contain the contents on the right, while ``<=`` indicates the opposite - this is useful for imprecise matches, e.g. ``CHPL_HOST_PLATFORM >= cygwin`` would cause the test to run on both ``cygwin64`` and ``cygwin32``.
+A condition of ``<=`` indicates that the test should be skipped when the environment variable on the left contains the contents on the right, while ``>=`` indicates the opposite - this is useful for imprecise matches, e.g. ``CHPL_HOST_PLATFORM >= cygwin`` would cause the test to run on both ``cygwin64`` and ``cygwin32``.